chtoucas/Abc/README.md

 - [Developer Notes](#developer-notes)

 `Abc` features:
-- An option type for C#.
+- A rich option type for C#.
 - Utilities to write code in the ROP style (Railway Oriented Programming).

 Quick Start with `Maybe<T>`